AdaCore/spark2014/docs/ug/en/source/type_contracts.rst

 Dynamic predicates are checked only at specific places at run time, as mandated by the Ada Reference Manual:

-* when converting a value to the type with the predicate
+* when converting a value to the subtype with the predicate
 * when returning from a call, for each in-out and out parameter passed by reference
 * when declaring an object, except when there is no initialization expression and no subcomponent has a default expression

 Thus, not all violations of the dynamic predicate are caught at run time.
-On the contrary, during analysis, |GNATprove| checks that initialized variables whose type has a predicate always contain a value allowed by the predicate.
+On the contrary, during analysis, |GNATprove| checks that initialized variables whose subtype has a predicate always contain a value allowed by the predicate.

 .. _Type Invariants: